I3S-ESSnet/Documents/oslo-meeting/minutes.md

 ## Relais

 Work done:
-* porting to PostgreSAL
+* porting to PostgreSQL
-* internationalization : now italina and english
+* internationalization: now in italian and english
-* data load : possible to load data from both file and database
+* data load: possible to load data from both files and databases
 * test reports, quality reports, docker images
 * performance improved, more than 50% faster